shashankmahajan99/ctf-writeups/first-bloods/cr3_CTF/misc/web-crypto/README.md

 Here `aZaei75xwWWVY51kq17qyWClI76Zh5ZCYbo41yaE2lBGJ9lQGDb6K3W20tuNNndQppEH94UxAFs6hop6G9fVpcJxx6Q5UNPKjZYdaF3Y+ZYTTt4fKB0tEAOoND1u5RmtHIA6fqOWg7M2tnTutXGby07XjE+pfloz4OaCTPkpxnH0CW0Ys6tnlFWgYXkorYbHnZpMW7R+4DIMNbw3tK0vhQ==` was returned as an encrypted flag.
 But no `[DEBUG]` log was printed obviously.
 Here I had a gotcha moment and figured that it was a server log and I have no way of accessing it.

-Moving on, back in `Collections` function inside server/endpoints.go I saw that the flag can be encrypted with two different methods depending upon whether we send the `DEBUG` cookie or not.
+Moving on, back in `Collections` function inside server/endpoints.go I saw that the flag can be encrypted with two different methods depending upon whether we send the correct `DEBUG` cookie or not.

 So just for comparison I also fetched the encrypted flag without the debug cookie: `HmhqyMJYHWS4SEXoDvhDJ5iwtFfiFJXwaf1jSkVE0ENfHrWIGGiL8drk0ZWFJlmAynsAqaIKTMhspMbWBMP/5Hx/3iwCHbCYyJJhYdX7J5y9veQmiiQnVQLjv7ijTX2jPNSpET8sok6YPBh8BL/W9OJ5FQHkJXRGK2ETnYQjW8lYIybMTqTVFXxMi2sR8nH8Fmqgm1nJN53yA67KgtMhPA==`